dh1tw/dh1tw.de/content/post/2019-12-08-crosscompiling-golang-cgo-projects.md

 ## Containerize it

-While we could certainly install everything required for cross compiling on our host system, I personally prefer to keep my host system as *clean* as possible.
-Over the years, [Docker](https://www.docker.com/) has become one of my indispensible tools.
+While we could certainly install everything required for cross-compiling on our host system, I prefer to keep my host system as *clean* as possible.
+Over the years, [Docker](https://www.docker.com/) has become one of my indispensable tools.
 It's the perfect tool for our cross-compilation chains.

 For [remoteAudio](https://github.com/dh1tw/remoteAudio) I created the repository [remoteAudio-xcompile](https://github.com/dh1tw/remoteAudio-xcompile) which contains Dockerfiles for each combination of os/architecture I support.
 These containers can be build either locally or downloaded from the [Docker Hub registry](https://hub.docker.com/repository/docker/dh1tw/remoteaudio-xcompile).

-Below you can find the Dockerfile with remoteAudio's `arm64` cross compilation chain.
+Below you can find the Dockerfile with remoteAudio's `arm64` cross-compilation chain.

 ```dockerfile